reflectoring/reflectoring.github.io/_posts/2020-01-30-rxjava-reactive-batch-processing.md

 The `start()` method sets up a reactive stream that fetches `MessageBatch`es from the source.

-We subscribe to this `Flowable` of `MessageBatch`es on a single new thread.
-This is the thread I calld "coordinator thread" above.
+We subscribe to this `Flowable<MessageBatch>` on a single new thread.
+This is the thread I called "coordinator thread" earlier.

-Next, we `flatMap()` each `MessageBatch` into a `Flowable` of `Message`s.
-This step allows us to only care about `Message`s further downstream and ignore the fact that each `Message` is part of a `MessageBatch`.
+Next, we `flatMap()` each `MessageBatch` into a `Flowable<Message>`.
+This step allows us to only care about `Message`s further downstream and ignore the fact that each message is part of a batch.

 Then, we use `flatMapSingle()` to pass each `Message` into our `MessageHandler`.
 Since the handler has a blocking interface (i.e. it doesn't return a `Flowable` or `Single`), we wrap the result with `Single.just()`.
-We subscribe to these `Single` messages on a thread pool with the specified number of threads and the specified threadPoolQueueSize.
+We subscribe to these `Single`s on a thread pool with the specified number of threads and the specified `threadPoolQueueSize`.

-Finally, we subscribe to this reactive stream with a [simple subscriber](https://github.com/thombergs/code-examples/blob/master/reactive/src/main/java/io/reflectoring/reactive/batch/SimpleSubscriber.java) that pulls a number of items from the stream that equals the number of threads and pulls 1 more item each time an item has been processed.
+Finally, we subscribe to this reactive stream with a [simple subscriber](https://github.com/thombergs/code-examples/blob/master/reactive/src/main/java/io/reflectoring/reactive/batch/SimpleSubscriber.java) that initially pulls a number of messages down the stream that equals the number of threads and pulls one more message each time a message has been processed.

 Looks good, doesn't it?
 Spot the error if you want to make a game of it :).